 A couple of moths ago I went to have a mole removed, and for the first time I talked to a doctor (that I have known since I was a child) about how I was feeling.
 I had spoken to my partner about it, but never a professional.
-I was sat on the patient bed having a panic attack, I was hyperventilating and absolutely petrified of the needle he was about to stick in my leg, what it was going to feel like having a scalpel cut my leg and if he had given me enough local aesthetic.
-At 25 years old, I was hiding in my father’s chest, hysterical until it was over – and then I was mortified!
+I was sat on the patient bed having a panic attack, I was hyperventilating and absolutely petrified of the needle he was about to stick in my leg, what it was going to feel like having a scalpel cut into my skin and if he had given me enough local aesthetic.
+At 25-years-old, I was hiding in my father’s chest, hysterical until it was over – and then I was mortified!
 Sounds ridiculous, right?
 The doctor then told me that he had never seen me in such a state and that I was suffering from anxiety.
 That made it very real.

 After I caught my breath he gave me some really good advice.
 He told me that how I am feeling is manageable – even if I needed a little (or a lot of) help some days – and that the best thing I could have done was talk about it and ask for help.